-You can contribute between \$240 and \$3,200 a year (as of 2024) on a before-tax basis to pay for eligible out-of-pocket health care expenses for you or your tax dependents, provided those expenses are incurred during the plan year (January 1 - December 31).
+You can contribute between \$240 and \$2,700 a year on a before-tax basis to pay for eligible out-of-pocket health care expenses for you or your tax dependents, provided those expenses are incurred during the plan year (January 1 - December 31).
 Eligible expenses include many medical, prescription drug, dental and vision expenses.